 透過這檔台灣當代攝影書展,我們期待觀者可以在一系列攝影出版物的內容與脈絡當中,瞥見當代台灣社會在多元的族群文化、分歧的國家認同,以及在持續民主化的進程中,所發展出的獨特樣態。同時,亦可一窺台灣當代的攝影創作風貌,以及在出版的現實困境下,台灣的攝影創作者如何持續地實驗及探索,開創出自己的藝術出版道路。

-[About the Lightbox Photo Library]
+[About Lightbox Photo Library]

 Founded in 2016, Lightbox Photo Library is a non-profit organization based in Taiwan that is free and open to everyone.
 They utilize the library as a method to preserve, research and promote photographic publications from Taiwan.